 Students choosing non-licensure will not be allowed to enroll in Field Work classes and will have alternate assignments in their coursework.
 This will still give students room in their schedules to pursue electives aligned to their personal goals.

-Minor in Education

-EDU165 Foundations of American Education [PR: none] 3 EDU170 Intro to Curric. & Instructnl Design [PR: none] 2 EDU227W Educational Psychology [PR: sophomore standing & 2.50 cumulative GPA1 3
+Minor in Education All of the followir All of the following: EDU165 Foundations of American Education [PR: none] 3 EDU170 Intro to Curric. & Instructnl Design [PR: none] 2 EDU227W Educational Psychology [PR: sophomore standing] 3